Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 </article>

  <article class="section-content">
-<h2 id="type7">Enneagram Type 7 - The Enthusiast: Engaging Communication for Inspiration</h2>
+## Enneagram Type 7 - The Enthusiast: Engaging Communication for Inspiration

 <p>Sevens value excitement, novelty, and adventure.
 They are optimistic, spontaneous, and curious.</p>